ITfoxtec/FoxIDs/README.md

 # FoxIDs

-FoxIDs is an open source security service (identity service) supporting login, OAuth 2.0, OpenID Connect 1.0, SAML 2.0 and convention between the standards.
+FoxIDs is an open source identity service supporting login, OAuth 2.0, OpenID Connect 1.0, SAML 2.0 and convention between the standards.

+FoxIDs consist of two services:
+- Identity service called FoxIDs handling user login and all other security traffic.
+- API and Client called FoxIDs Control.
+The Client is used to configure FoxIDs, or alternatively by calling the API directly.

 FoxIDs is a cloud service ready to be deployed in you Azure tenant.
 In the future, it will also be possible to use FoxIDs on [https://FoxIDs.com](https://foxids.com) for at small transaction fee.